Research at TRUThompson Rivers University

 Engage in research

-Our research services support you every step of the way.
+Turn your curiosity into real-world research.
+We are here to support you every step of the way.

 Student opportunities